 We do not receive any of the data from any of the screeners listed on this website.
 The measures are operated through separate websites that are not affiliated with Maimonides Medical Center.

-While working as a physician can be rewarding, it also brings many specific stressors and challenges.
-We know that professionals working in a helping field are at risk for experiencing symptoms of burnout or compassion fatigue at some point in their career, with the most recent studies reporting that nearly 50% of all physicians are experiencing burnout.
+Working in healthcare can be rewarding and also often involves some specific stressors and challenges.
+We know that professionals working in a helping field are at risk for experiencing symptoms of burnout, compassion fatigue, and secondary traumatic stress at some point in their careers.

 Senior Director of Chaplaincy & Pastoral Care